Fulham Palace: London’s best-kept historical gem!

 And don’t miss the rose gardens along the River Thames, especially in early summer when the roses are in full bloom with vibrant colours and delightful fragrances (check out my insta to see the reel I made with these roses)!

 If you want to complete your visit with lunch or dinner in the neighborhood, I highly recommend Cocotte restaurant, just 5 minutes away from Fulham Palace.
-You’ll find exquisite food in a cozy atmosphere at an affordable price!
+You’ll find exquisite food in a cosy atmosphere at an affordable price!

 I hope you’ve enjoyed your exploration of Fulham Palace!
 If you’re planning a visit soon, I’d love to hear about it on DOYOUSPEAKLONDON!